 Mandated sick leave is any sick leave time an employer must give to an employee as set forth by their state, county or city.
 Mandated sick leave also refers to the unpaid sick leave time employers must give employees under the FMLA.

 The government may implement expanded, temporary mandated sick leave laws during public health emergencies.
 That’s exactly what happened at the outset of the COVID-19 pandemic when the United States Congress included mandated sick leave as part of the Families First Coronavirus Response Act.
 This act expired at the end of 2020.
 Although no longer in effect, it remains a relevant example of how mandated sick leave regulations can shift during public health emergencies.

 In many states, cities and counties that require employers to provide paid sick leave, employers must reinstate all previously unused sick time for employees they rehire within a law-specified time frame.
 Consult your region’s sick leave laws to determine the time frame that applies to you.

 If your location’s law requires you to offer sick time, you cannot deny your employees the opportunity to use it.
 If you do so, you may face lawsuits from your employees.

-In many locations that require employers to provide paid sick leave, employees can carry sick leave accrued in one calendar year into the next year.
-However, the maximum number of paid sick hours an employee can take per year will remain unchanged.
+In many locations that require employers to provide paid sick leave, employees can carry sick leave accrued in one calendar year into the following year.
+However, the maximum number of paid sick hours employees can take per year will remain unchanged.

 While the answer to this question may vary by location, paid sick leave laws often call for employers to pay for sick leave at the same rates they would pay employees for standard work hours.
 However, there may be a daily cap on sick leave compensation.

-Only California, Washington and Portland, Oregon, include temporary employees in their sick leave laws.
+Only California, Washington, New Mexico and Portland, Oregon, include temporary employees in their sick leave laws.
 If your company operates in any of these locations, consult your location’s sick leave laws to determine how you must tally and provide temporary employees with paid sick leave.